 Also used In ancient China, amethyst became a powerful tool in the art of Feng Shui.
 Used by masters of the art.to clear negative energy and drive away the hazards of life.

 Closely following greek mythology, Romans also believed the crystal protected one from drunkenness.
 Creating stone goblets to drink from.

 Amethyst the Stone of Royalty

-Also the regalia of Royal Jewels for many kingdoms throughout the Old World include these royal gems.
+Also, the regalia of Royal Jewels for many kingdoms throughout the Old World includes these royal gems.
 One of the oldest surviving crowns with amethyst jewels is the “Iron Crown of Lombardy” from Italy.
-With a legend the crown contains a band of iron from the crucifixion nails of Christ.
+With a legend, the crown contains a band of iron from the crucifixion nails of Christ.
 Set with twenty-two gemstones the crown dates to the early Middle Ages.
 The golden crown is decorated with seven red garnets, seven blue sapphires, four violet amethysts, and four gems made of glass.

 While the regalia of other kingdoms such as France, Georgia, and Norway bear amethyst jewels none are more extravagant than those of Britain.